MARTIMM/gnome-gtk3/docs/content-docs/design/implement.md

   ```

 * Wrapped subs
   * The C functions can only return simple values like **int32**, **num64**, etc or **Pointer** to the values or structures.
 This can be handled by Raku and is not a problem.
-However, many subs are defined so that the values are returned in a Pointer argument and Perl users must handle that properly by giving a real location instead of a constant.
+However, many subs are defined so that the values are returned in a Pointer argument and Raku users must handle that properly by giving a real location instead of a constant.
 Also this can be done properly, simple types need a rw trait and structures and arrays are already given by pointer.
-But to make things a bit comfortable, those functions are converted to return the values normally. **_Many subs stil need to be converted to show this behavior!_**.
+But to make things a bit comfortable, those functions are converted to return the values normally. **_Many subs still need to be converted to show this behavior!_**.

     So the definition of the sub is changed like so;
     ```